Debtor and creditor counselling in front of an office building with "Debtor Accounting".

 • Improve customer communication: Automated processes should also establish clear communication channels between you and your customers.
 Inform your customers about the status of their payments and offer proactive support in the event of any payment problems.

-Tip 6: Receivables monitoring and analysis
+Tip 6: Monitoring and analysing receivables

 • Categorisation of receivables: Categorise your receivables according to urgency and amount.
 This categorisation helps you to focus on the most important items and prioritise when contacting your customers.